National Interest Waiver

 A national interest waiver allows you to self-petition for a green card.
 Unlike other employment-based green card petitions, you do not need a permanent offer of employment from a U.S. employer.
 To qualify, you must establish you have sufficient education or ability.
 You must also convince immigration officials that your work stands to benefit the United States.

-Our Bethesda national interest waiver lawyers have over a decade of legal experience and are ready to help you achieve your immigration goals.
+Our national interest waiver lawyers have over a decade of legal experience and are ready to help you achieve your immigration goals.
 If you wish to become a lawful permanent resident but do not have a permanent offer of employment, we determine whether you qualify for this waiver and guide you through each stage of the process.
 Our team at Herischi & Associates will work closely with you to gather all necessary evidence and develop a persuasive application.
 We understand how national interest waiver cases are adjudicated and will do everything we can to obtain a favorable result.

 If you are interested in bringing your professional skills to the United States, call (301) 710-9600 or contact us online to discuss your options.
 Herischi & Associates offers legal services in English, Spanish, and Farsi.